AnAverageGitUser/aseprite-companion/README.md

 # Changelog
 - Ideas
   - shading tool optimization: check if color group is already within the palette to not needlessly grow the palette
-  - tool: swap palette of selected layers/cels/frames
   - middle mouse click to remove color from color group (?)
 - branch master (to be tag 2.1.0)
+  - Removed the `Guide` tab as the explanation was getting to big for the dialog.
+If you need documentation, refer to the readme document.
   - `Edit Groups` tab:
-    - Added tool `color retriever`: retrieve palette from all frames of the selected layers/cels/frames.
+    - Added button `color retriever`: retrieve palette from all frames of the selected layers/cels/frames.
 Pixels that are fully transparent (alpha = 255) are ignored.
       - The retrieved colors are automatically sorted: primarily by hue, and brighter colors to the right.
 Visual pleasing color sorting is difficult, some manual correction might still be necessary.
+  - `Tools` tab:
+    - Added button **Select \<input>/\<target> Groups**.
+    - Added functionality to the `Replace Colors in Selection` button.
 - tag 2.0.0
   - `Color Groups` dialog changed:
     - General: